-Most positional available on campus are through the Federal Work Study program, a need-based grant program promoting part-time campus-based employment funded by the federal government and Norwich University.
-There are a small number of jobs available on campus or students who do not qualify for the federal work study program.
+Most positions available on campus are through the Federal Work Study program.
+This is a need-based grant program promoting part-time campus-based employment funded by the federal government and Norwich University.
+There are a small number of jobs available on campus for students who do not qualify for the federal work study program.

 Available jobs are on-campus and a small number of students have the opportunity to work out in the community through positions available with the Office of Civic Engagement.
 Federal work-study is awarded to students with financial need as part of the financial aid award package.
 Non-FWS jobs will likely have other requirements for employment and are not based on demonstrated need on the FAFSA.